top of page

 A Lasting Power of Attorney (LPA) isn’t just for the elderly or unwell; it’s a practical, empowering tool for anyone who wants peace of mind and flexibility.

-…an LPA ensures someone you trust can step in and help manage your affairs if and when you need them to.
-Attorneys can support you even while you still have capacity.
-It’s about assistance, not control.
+have changing circumstances It allows someone you trust to step in and help manage your affairs if and when you need them to.
+Attorneys can support you while you still have capacity - it’s about assistance, not control.

 When Life Changes Suddenly: What Happens If You Don’t Have an LPA?